Zero annual maintenance charges and no opening fees. Start holding securities electronically with a Demat account.

 If all documents are in order and e-KYC is completed smoothly, the account may be activated on the same day or within 1–2 working days.
 Some platforms offer instant Demat account opening, subject to automated checks.

-No, PAN card is mandatory for opening a Demat account in India.
+No, a PAN card is mandatory for opening a Demat account in India.
 This is as per SEBI and Income Tax Department guidelines.